faseeh-22/Project1/README.md

 **6)** Now create a jenkins pipeline SCM named e.g "OS" and give your github credentials, filename, branch, repo URL.

 **7)** Save the pipeline and run it.
-You will see that a new file with changes is created and moved to your desired directory.
+You will see that a new file with changes is created and moved to your desired directory.You can see changes in the file by opening it using VS Code.

-NOTE: Also open the terminal and login as jenkins user as: " sudo su - jenkins " then cd into workspace: " cd workspace " and then see your new directory in the jenkins workspace.
+**NOTE:** Also open the terminal and login as jenkins user as: " sudo su - jenkins " then cd into workspace: " cd workspace " and then see your new directory in the jenkins workspace.

-NOTE: These all 4 files should be on github (must) and these files are not needed on Laptop or local machine.
+**NOTE:** These all 4 files should be on github (must) and these files are not needed on Laptop or local machine.